Regular Languages in the Sliding Window Model: Property testing in the sliding window model

 \begin{proof} If $\cut_{i,j}(L)$ is a length language then $L$ is trivial by \Cref{cuts}, and thus also $o(n)$-trivial.
 It remains to show the direction \ref{item:eps} to \ref{item:len}.
 Assume that $L$ is $o(n)$-trivial.
-If \ref{item:len} would not hold then some infinite restriction $L|_N$ of $L$ excludes a factor $w$ by \Cref{prop-nontriv}.
-Hence, if $n \in N$ is a length with $L|_N \cap \Sigma^n \neq \emptyset$, then any word $v$ of length $n$ which contains at least $\lfloor n/|w| \rfloor$ many disjoint occurrences of $w$, has distance $\dist(v,L) \ge \lfloor n/|w| \rfloor$ to $L$.
+If \ref{item:len} would not hold then some infinite restriction $L|_N$ of $L$ excludes a factor $w_f$ by \Cref{prop-nontriv}.
+Hence, if $n \in N$ is a length with $L|_N \cap \Sigma^n \neq \emptyset$, then any word $v$ of length $n$ which contains at least $\lfloor n/|w_f| \rfloor$ many disjoint occurrences of $w_f$, has distance $\dist(v,L) \ge \lfloor n/|w_f| \rfloor$ to $L$.
 Then, $L$ is not $o(n)$-trivial, which is a contradiction. \end{proof}

-\begin{proof}[Proof of \Cref{theorem:deterministic_lb}] We will prove the two lower bounds in \Cref{theorem:deterministic_lb} for the more general class of nondeterministic and co-nondeterministic sliding window testers.
-A {\em nondeterministic} sliding window tester for a language $L$ and window size $n \in \N$ with Hamming gap $\gamma(n)$ is a nondeterministic finite automaton $\P_n$ such that for all input words $w \in \Sigma^*$ we have: \begin{itemize} \item If $\last_n(w) \in L$, then there is at least one successful run of $\P_n$ on $w$.\footnote{Recall from Section~\ref{sec-automata} that a successful run is a run from an initial state to a final state.} \item If $\dist(\last_n(w),L) > \gamma(n)$, then there is no successful run of $\P_n$ on $w$. \end{itemize} In contrast, $\P_n$ is co-nondeterministic if for all $w \in \Sigma^*$ we have: \begin{itemize} \item If $\last_n(w) \in L$, then all runs of $\P_n$ on $w$ that start in an initial state are successful. \item If $\dist(\last_n(w),L) > \gamma(n)$, then there is a nonsuccessful run of $\P_n$ on $w$ that starts in an initial state. \end{itemize} The space complexity of $\P_n$ is $\log |\P_n|$.
+\begin{proof}[Proof of Theorem \ref{theorem:deterministic_lb}] We will prove the two lower bounds in \Cref{theorem:deterministic_lb} for the more general class of nondeterministic and co-nondeterministic sliding window testers.
+A {\em nondeterministic} sliding window tester for a language $L$ and window size $n \in \N$ with Hamming gap $\gamma(n)$ is a nondeterministic finite automaton $\P_n$ such that for all input words $w \in \Sigma^*$ we have the following (recall from \Cref{sec-automata} that a successful run is a run from an initial state to a final state): \begin{itemize} \item If $\last_n(w) \in L$, then there is at least one successful run of $\P_n$ on $w$. \item If $\dist(\last_n(w),L) > \gamma(n)$, then there is no successful run of $\P_n$ on $w$. \end{itemize} In contrast, $\P_n$ is co-nondeterministic if for all $w \in \Sigma^*$ we have: \begin{itemize} \item If $\last_n(w) \in L$, then all runs of $\P_n$ on $w$ that start in an initial state are successful. \item If $\dist(\last_n(w),L) > \gamma(n)$, then there is a nonsuccessful run of $\P_n$ on $w$ that starts in an initial state. \end{itemize} The space complexity of $\P_n$ is $\log |\P_n|$.
 Clearly, every true-biased (resp., false-biased) sliding window tester is a nondeterministic (resp., co-nondeterministic) one.